-The spell can be cast on unengaged friendly unit of infantry or cavalry within range regardless of whether the Shaman can see it or not.
+The spell can be cast on unengaged friendly unit within range regardless of whether the Shaman can see it or not.
 The spell affects only a single unit, never a brigade.
 The unit can be moved just as if it had received an order in the Command phase.
 Character stands that have joined the unit will not move with it - they remain where they are.